...takes place Friday, October 2 through Sunday, October 4

 Last Year's Raffle Prizes were:

 Cold drinks and Club souvenirs will be available for purchase during the three days of the Fly-In.
-Breakfast will be offered Saturday and Sunday mornings in the clubhouse.
+Coffee and buns will be offered Saturday and Sunday mornings in the clubhouse.

 - - LED Landing light from AeroLeds,

 - - Pair of Emblems from the Cruisair (courtesy of the Club),